StantonMartin/pgnc-external-stack/README.md

 ## Security

-- Do not commit real secrets (API keys, passwords) to the repository.
-Use `sample.env` as a template and keep your real `.env` local.
+- **Never commit secrets:** Keep real values only in your local `.env` (confirmed in `.gitignore`).
+Use `sample.env` as the template with placeholders only.
-- Replace example credentials with placeholders in docs where necessary.
-- If any secret has been committed previously, rotate it immediately and force-push no history rewrites into shared branches without coordination.
+- **Where to store keys:**
+  - CLI: `.env`
+  - VS Code MCP tools: `.vscode/mcp.json` env section (keys only)
+  - All other config (models, params) lives in `.taskmaster/config.json` managed via `task-master models`.
+- **Rotation:** If a key is ever exposed, rotate it immediately in the provider dashboard and replace locally.
+Consider invalidating sessions/tokens as required.
+- **Docs hygiene:** Use placeholders in documentation; do not paste real tokens or JWTs into examples.

 ## Technology Stack